 The Kruger National Park — an extraordinary Big Five park the size of Wales — is almost synonymous with an African wildlife safari.
-But although the Kruger is probably Africa’s most famous national park, it is far from the only one, and South Africa’s private reserves also offer the same concentration of wildlife viewing opportunities but without the crowds of other visitors.
+Although the Kruger is probably South Africa’s most famous national park, it is far from the only one, and the surrounding private reserves offer the same concentration of wildlife viewing opportunities without the crowds of other visitors.
 Solitude and exclusivity are just two of the reserves’ benefits over national parks; they often have additional strengths, such as stronger partnerships with local communities, permission for night drives and nature walks, and support for experimental conservation initiatives.

 The Singita group really has set the bar for quality safari stays in South Africa.
 They have several properties in the country: on a private concession inside the Kruger National Park, and at Sabi Sands, a privately owned game reserve adjoining the Kruger.
 Singita Sabi Sands has been owned and protected by the Bailes family since 1926, and you can opt to stay either at Singita Ebony Lodge, or at Singita Boulders Lodge.
 The reserve is renowned for its high concentration of big game, and in particular for the frequency of leopard sightings, something you may struggle to get elsewhere.